maxbax/redux-thunk-addon/README.md

 # redux-thunk-addon

-Simplify use of [redux-thunk](https://github.com/reduxjs/redux-thunk) minimizing boilerplate coding.
+This library simplify the use of [redux-thunk](https://github.com/reduxjs/redux-thunk) minimizing the boilerplate coding.

 ## Installation